dwaragesh-sivakumar/Mind-Controlled-Drone/README.md

-# IOT-for-Drone
+# Internet of Thing - Mind-controlling Drone
-To build and run a mind-controlling drone
+  To build and run two seperate codes in order to operate a drone using our mind